 INSPECTABLE AREA: Post-Maintenance Testing

+CORNERSTONES: Initiating Events

-CORNERSTONES: Mitigating Systems
+Mitigating Systems

 Barrier Integrity

-INSPECTION BASES: Inadequate maintenance activities
+INSPECTION BASES: Inadequate maintenance activities and post-maintenance testing (PMT) can result in inoperable and non-functional equipment being returned to service.
+Significant risk can be accrued when inoperable and non-functional equipment remains unidentified for long periods of time.

-LEVEL OF EFFORT: Review 20-28 activities in a year.
+LEVEL OF EFFORT: Review 20-28 PMT activities in a year.
 Although the number of required samples is an annual goal, available PMT samples should be inspected each quarter to ensure a reasonable distribution throughout the year.
-For unit sites, attempts should be made to evenly balance the PMT samples between each unit on site.
+For multi-unit sites, attempts should be made to evenly balance the PMT samples between each unit on site.
 Where special conditions or circumstances warrant, such as unit specific PMT deficiencies, deviations from evenly balanced PMT samples may be appropriate.

 71111.19-01 INSPECTION OBJECTIVE